 - a sudden noise

 - periods of stress or change

-Occasional night terrors are a normal part of a child’s development and are most common between the ages of 3 and 7.
-Toddlers almost always grow out of having them.
+Occasional night terrors are a normal part of a child’s development and are most common between the

 If a child has a night terror, remain calm and stay with them until it passes.
 Do not try to wake them up, as this can cause more distress and confusion.
 However, it is fine to hold or soothe them if it seems to help.
 It is also crucial to protect them against injury, particularly if they are out of bed.